 But the convenience of internet shopping has made it easier to buy.

-Savoury Spice shop has a range of International spices and spice blends that can you can simply click to buy and will be delivered straight to your doorstep.
+The Spice house has a range of International spices and spice blends that can you can simply click to buy and will be delivered straight to your doorstep.

 Their Kasuri methi leaves are fresh and aromatic.

 One of the most popular Indian brands what is available worldwide is this Kasuri Methi pack from MDH.